world-class/REPL/websites/README.md

 ### Git / GitHub

+- [Conventional Commits](https://www.conventionalcommits.org/) - _"A specification for adding human and machine readable meaning to commit messages."_
 - [Git Cheatsheet](http://ndpsoftware.com/git-cheatsheet.html) - _"Interactive Git Cheatsheet, categorizing commands based on what they affect."_
 - [Git Immersion](http://gitimmersion.com) - _"A guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."_
 - [GitHowTo](https://githowto.com) - _"Git How To is a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."_